open-cloud/xos/docs/modules/xosconfig.md

 Config.init("/path/to/my/config.yaml")
 ```

+### Configuration defaults
+Note that defaults are defined for some of the configuration items.
+Defaults are defined in `lib/xos-config/xosconfig/default.py`.

 ### Reading data from the configuration file

 To access static information defined in the `config.yaml` file you can use this api: